twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 <h2>IO Console Docs</h2>

-See [IO Consoles](../api/api-c-con.md) for console `io_` functions available.
+`stdin`,  `stdout`, and `stderr` are abstracted by a tiny-wasm-runtime [IO Consoles](../api/api-c-con.md).

 <h2>UTF-8 or Windows-1252</h2>
-Stdin and stdout can support UTF-8 or Windows-1252 (see [localization](../api/api-localization.md))
+`Stdin` and `stdout` can support UTF-8 or Windows-1252 character encodings (see [localization](../api/api-localization.md))

 <h2>stdout</h2>

-In addition to the IO Console functions referenced above, you can use a number of standard C functions to output to div or canvas attached to `stdout`:
+In addition to the IO Console functions referenced above, you can use a number of standard C functions to output to a div or canvas attached to `stdout`:
 ~~~
 printf, vprintf, puts, putchar, snprintf, sprintf,  vsnprintf, vasprintf
 ~~~